emredundar/java-maven-junit/README.md

 # A Java/Maven/JUnit HelloWorld example
-# CI automation 23 Mayis
+# CI automation 10 Haziran

 A „Hello World!” sample written in Java using Maven for the build, that showcases a few very simple tests.